meetings

 - the full transcript, if you want to dig in

-and you can just ask folk about it later:
+and you can ask Folk about it later:

 what did we decide in yesterday's product sync?